MehreenMehreen/start_follow_read_arabic/README.md

    ```
    python arabic/preprocessing_all.py ../data_files/public
    ```
 Running this will create the following directory structure.
 You can ignore the restricted part, if you don't have these files.
-The system can be trained and tested witht the Muharaf-public part only:
+The system can be trained and tested with the Muharaf-public part only:

 ### Preprocessed directory structure
 The preprocessed directory looks like this: ![directory structure](images/directory_structure.png)